Membership of NIBA allows practitioners to establish their credentials and proudly promote their expertise to existing and potential clients.

 NIBA membership is open to all those with a career in the insurance risk industry.
 There are various levels of membership available, which are aligned to your current qualification level, relevant industry experience and Continuing Professional Development (CPD) participation.

-Applications are considered very carefully to ensure that not only government requirements are met, but also NIBA’s own strict conditions.
+Applications are considered very carefully to ensure that not only government requirements are met, but also NIBA’s own strict conditions are adhered to.
 If approved as members, individuals must agree to:

 The application process for NIBA membership takes approximately 8-10 weeks.